Colour in Gordon Frickers paintings are a feast of colour surprises with remarkable atmosphere, harmony and great depth

 It is these that fuel his passion for colour and explain a great deal about the remarkable anomalous individuality of his painting.

-Frickers colour experience is a great deal more volatile and ephemeral than for most people.
+is a great deal more volatile and ephemeral than colour is for most people.

 To pin down these shifting sands of appearance he has to look with a special intensity using parts of the visual apparatus which the other ninety percent of us rarely make use of.